awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-pull-request-approval-rule.md

    + The content of the approval rule \(with the \-\-approval\-rule\-content option\)\.

    When you create the approval rule, you can specify approvers in an approval pool in one of two ways:
-   + **CodeCommitApprovers**: This option only requires an AWS account and a resource\.
+   + **CodeCommitApprovers**: This option only requires an Amazon Web Services account and a resource\.
 It can be used for both IAM users and federated access users whose name matches the provided resource name\.
 This is a very powerful option that offers a great deal of flexibility\.
-For example, if you specify the AWS account 123456789012 and **Mary\_Major**, all of the following are counted as approvals coming from that user:
+For example, if you specify the Amazon Web Services account 123456789012 and **Mary\_Major**, all of the following are counted as approvals coming from that user:
      + An IAM user in the account \(`arn:aws:iam::123456789012:user/Mary_Major`\)
      + A federated user identified in IAM as Mary\_Major \(`arn:aws:sts::123456789012:federated-user/Mary_Major`\)